colding10/colding10.github.io/src/content/ctfs/nahamcon-ctf-2025.md

 quality: 7/10
 wouldPlayAgain: yes
 notes: |
   - There was this one rev which was pretty cool.
+It was like about syscalls or smth
 writeupUrl: /blog/nahamcon2025
 ---